 5. What’s the dilution ratio of this recipe?

 As written, this essential oil balm recipe has a 2% dilution ratio.
 If you cut the drops in half, you’ll have a 1% dilution ratio.

 It’s important to make sure you choose a high quality, natural beeswax if you plan to use it on your skin.
 I like to buy my beeswax from Mountain Rose Herbs since it’s high quality and has no “extra” ingredients added to it.

 I use it to make all of my homemade beauty products and in my DIY beeswax candles.

 Carnauba wax is one vegan wax substitute that’s about 20% firmer than beeswax.
 Since this recipe calls 2 tablespoons of beeswax pastilles, you’d use about 4 ¾ teaspoons or 1 ½ tablespoons of carnauba wax.

 My preference is using 1-ounce containers to make muscle rub.
 That way I can keep one on my nightstand, in my purse, in the car and in the bathroom.
 That way, there’s always a container within reach.

 - Add the beeswax, coconut oil and sweet almond oil your double boiler on medium heat, and stir frequently until melted.

-- Fill your containers to just below the rim and leave off the lids for now.
+- Fill your containers to just below the rim.

-- Let the balms cool at room temperature until they are fully cooled off and solidified.
-Feel the bottom center of the containers after about 30 to 45 minutes to test them.
-Once they are totally cooled off, you can put the lids on.
-Do not put the lids on before it's cool or you'll end up with condensation.
+- Let the balms cool at room temperature with the lids off until they are fully cooled off and solidified.
+It normally takes about 30 to 45 minutes.
+Once they fully cooled, put the lids on.